Ahcomjs/Locklify/README.md

     For the star background effect, you'll need two simple transparent PNG images in your `public/` folder:
     * `public/stars.png` (a dark background with scattered white dots to simulate stars).
     * `public/twinkling.png` (a transparent background with brighter, varied white dots, for the twinkling effect).

 ---

-## 🖥️ Local Development

-Once the installation steps are complete, you can start your development environment:

-1.  **Start the Vercel development server:**
-    ```bash
-    vercel dev
-    ```
-    This will launch your React application in the browser (usually at `http://localhost:3000/`) and make your serverless functions available for encryption/decryption operations.

----